 Once you sign up with Future, you’ll download the app.
 The first thing you’ll do is click the “find your coach” button on the home page.
 You’ll be asked a few questions about your current workout habits and what goals you’re looking to achieve.
 From there, Future will recommend a few coaches based on your answers.
 You can also disregard their suggestions if you’re feeling rebellious and take a look at the dozens of qualified options available.

-Caroline decided to pick her own and chose Elle, a former professional soccer player who likes HIIT workouts.
+One of our testers, Caroline, decided to pick her own and chose Elle, a former professional soccer player who likes HIIT workouts.
 She equated it a little to a dating app, because you’re looking for someone compatible who can help you achieve your goals in a way that’s enjoyable for you.

 RELATED: HIIT Treadmill Workout

-Once you’ve chosen your coach, they’ll schedule a Facetime call with you to talk about your current fitness routine and what you hope to achieve with Future.
+Once you’ve chosen your coach, they’ll schedule a FaceTime call with you to talk about your current fitness routine and what you hope to achieve with Future.
 It’s nice to connect with your coach face to face because it feels like they really care about seeing you succeed.
 Your coach will also check in with you every month to see how you are doing with the fitness plans they’re creating to see if any tweaks need to be made.

 Starting Your Future App Workouts